Crohn’s Disease And Autoimmunity

 By laura / October 20, 2021 /

-Three years ago I wrote about my dreaded life question.
+Five years ago I wrote about my dreaded life question.
 What do I want to be when I grow up?
 I realized the importance of that original blog post while attempting to edit it.
 That post is part of my story and I can’t change it, so why try.
 After reflecting on how far I’ve…

 Read More